Cyber Vigilance: Understanding and Protecting Against Malware Infections

 To help you further develop your skills and knowledge in Cyber Training, we've curated a list of relevant training resources.
 This includes a mix of free and paid options, online courses, certifications, workshops, and webinars.
 Each resource is briefly described, highlighting its key features, learning outcomes, and target audience.

-If you would like to know more about our training capabilities, please contact courses@mkctraining.com for further information or following one of the links below.
+If you would like to know more about our training capabilities, please contact courses@mkctraining.com for further information.

 About the Author(s)